 Adjusting the image

 First, let's resize the image.
 When the image is selected, we see the border and small resizing handles.
 We can resize the image by pressing and dragging it in any direction.
-When the image has been resized, we'll adjust where the image sits in relation to the text.

 - To select the image,